chuwangBA/interview-data-engineer/README.md

 1. Transform the given tabular data into a knowledge graph -- this will be done by defining an appropriate data model for a graph database (we use Neo4j)
 1. Ingest the data into Neo4j
 1. Run Cypher queries in Neo4j to retrieve insights from the graph
-1. Document your code, queries and findings by committing them into a **private** clone of this repo.
+2. Document your code, queries and findings by committing them into a **private** version of this repo.

 ---